How To Flush Out Sodium From Your Body

 In addition to water, you can also drink green tea, herbal tea, or cranberry juice.
 These fluids help promote diuresis, which is the increased production of urine.
 This helps flush out sodium and other toxins from your body.

-What are some signs that I’m eating too much sodium?
+What are some signs that I’m overeating sodium?

-Frequent urination, persistent thirst, high blood pressure, and swollen hands and feet are all signs that you may be eating too much sodium.
+Frequent urination, persistent thirst, high blood pressure, and swollen hands and feet are all signs that you may be overeating sodium.

 Are there any foods I should avoid if I’m trying to flush out the sodium?